Hot dog stand

 A hot dog stand is a business that sells hot dogs, usually from an external counter.
 Hot dog stands can be located on a public thoroughfare, near a sports stadium, in a shopping mall, or at a fair.
 They are often found on the streets of major American cities.
 According to one report, some hot dog stands are paying up to $80,000 in rent for prime locations in Manhattan.

 Similar businesses include hot dog carts or wagons, which are portable hand carts with a grill or boiler for cooking the hot dogs and keeping them hot.
 In the United States, hot dog carts are also referred to as hot dog stands.
 However, a hot dog stand is typically a permanent or semi-permanent structure, whereas a hot dog cart is movable.
 Similarly, hot dog trucks are motor vehicles that are set up at a roadside location, and often include a complete kitchen for storage and preparation.

 In Denmark, hot dog stands are called Pølsevogn (sausage wagons).
 They serve traditional hot dogs as well as assorted sausages and sausage meats.

-In Toronto, the hot dogs from hot dog stands are often called "street meat".
+In Toronto, Canada, the hot dogs from hot dog stands are often called "street meat".

 Windows 3.1 included a red and yellow desktop colour setting titled "Hot Dog Stand".
+The garish pairing of bright red and yellow, described by one source as "roughly the ugliest, most abhorrent, most terrifying pile of mismatchery", has become something of a legend in coding circles, viewed as a rare joke by Microsoft.